 Cebu Island is where the best waterfalls are.
 Words can´t describe how much fun it is to hike all the waterfalls levels!
 And photos can´t do justice to all the natural beauty of them.
 That´s something you gotta experience on your own!:)

 On the morning of day 8, you will arrive by plane from Puerto Princesa to Cebu Island.
 From the airport make your way directly down to Moalboal.
-That is where all the accommodation and restaurant for tourists are and you will be closer to all the waterfalls and sunrise hikes.
+That is where all the accommodation and restaurants for tourists are and you will be closer to all the waterfalls and sunrise hikes.

 Get a car from Cebu to Moalboal online.